CAMP DETAILS FOR BUSHCRAFT SURVIVAL CAMP

 IMPORTANT NOTE: Earth Native’s contract with the State Park includes park entry for Pick-Up and Drop-Off ONLY.
 If your family visits the park outside of an official program day, or if a parent/sibling decide to stay in the park before or after pick-up, you will need to pay regular park entry fees and get a regular park pass for your vehicle's windshield.
 Adult fees are $6/per person and children under 13 years old are FREE.
 Your Earth Native pick-up and drop-off pass is valid ONLY for that purpose and does not allow you to park and leave your vehicle to hike or camp or any other activity.
 If you park and leave your vehicle without a regular park pass you will likely get ticketed by the park police and risk the possibility that your vehicle may be towed.

 Please call our main number at 512-299-8870 if you have any questions about the sign-in location or have trouble finding it.
 You can also refer to this Google maps link: http://goo.gl/maps/MIDv5

 Drop-off: Please arrive between 8:45am and 9:00am on Monday only for registration and sign-in.
 (Unless you have signed up for extended hours.)
 The rest of the week (Tuesday-Friday), please plan to drop-off and sign-in between 9:00am and 9:05am.

 Note: You may want to come a little early on the first day as you may have to wait in line for your park pass.

 Pick-up: Monday through Friday, please arrive to pick-up and sign-out between 2:55pm and 3:00pm.
-All children not signed up for extended care must be signed-out by 3:00pm.
+All children not signed up for extended hours must be signed-out by 3:00pm.

-Extended Care Hours: 8:00am – 4:00pm each day (Please sign-up and pay for this service in advance.)
+Extended Hours: 8:00am – 4:00pm each day (Please sign-up and pay for this service in advance.)
 See below for details.